 If you have mild carotid artery stenosis, your doctor may give you medicines to reduce

 If you have more severe blockage, your doctor is more likely to advise a procedure

 to open the artery.
 Your doctor is also more likely to recommend a procedure if you

-have already had a stroke or mini-stroke.
-A mini-stroke is also known as a transient
+have already had a stroke or mini-stroke (transient ischemic attack or TIA).

 Carotid angioplasty and stenting is one option.
 Another is a surgery called carotid

 endarterectomy.
 This surgery removes plaque and any damaged part of the artery.